Jan5366x/rocker-bogie-rover/documentation/Timeline/September 2024.md

 to have the gears between the wheel and the rocker bogie elements instead on top.
 But in this case, the design would require some kind of dirt protection to avoid gear problems.

--> Yes, I will design it up-side-dow
+-> Yes, I will design it up-side-down

 ##### Final spur gear teeth layout
 ![](../Images/Week3_GearDesign.jpg)